spatie/laravel-model-cleanup/README.md

 When running the console command `clean:models` all models older than 5 days will be deleted.

+### Soft deleted models

+This package also supports cleaning up models that have soft deleting enabled.
+Models that use the `Illuminate\Database\Eloquent\SoftDeletes` trait and are considered old, will be permanently removed from your database instead of being marked as deleted.

 ### Available methods on `CleanupConfig`

 ### `olderThanDays`